 Cannabis exposure is hazardous for those who have pre-existing mental health issues, who are pregnant and who are experiencing ill-health due to the toxicity of its makeup.
 Risks of psychosis, infertility and reduced quality of life are found for those with cannabis addictions.

 Withdrawing from cannabis

 Due to its addictive nature, withdrawing from cannabis can be tough.
 A wide range of withdrawal symptoms is expected through getting clean.
-However, treating cannabis addiction is possible, through a wealth of addiction treatment services.
+However, treating cannabis addiction is possible through a wealth of addiction treatment services.

-For more information on cannabis (marijuana) facts and statistics, on available treatment programmes and services, and on how we can help, contact our team at Addiction Advocates.
+For more information on cannabis (marijuana) facts and statistics, available treatment programmes and services, and how we can help, contact our team at Addiction Advocates.
 Alternatively, Marijuana Anonymous UK is a helpful resource to understand and work through cannabis addiction recovery.

 Frequently Asked Questions